 The variable elements of our compensation program include both an annual cash bonus and equity-based compensation.
 This incentive compensation is paid pursuant to a performance-based incentive plan implemented under Section 162(m) of the Internal Revenue Code (discussed below).
 In order for the named executive officers to receive incentive compensation under the plan, the Company must meet specified Adjusted EBITDA levels for the relevant fiscal year.
 The Compensation and Section 162(m) Committees then take into account Company and individual performance, historical compensation and market data in setting incentive compensation for each named executive officer.
 The amount of incentive compensation payable to each named executive officer is subject to an annual cap.
-There is no minimum or guaranteed amount of annual incentive compensation payable to the named executive officers, meaning that the named executive officers may be paid no incentive compensation 162(m), makes a decision to pay incentive compensation, it determines the total amount of incentive compensation to be paid to each named executive officer and such amount is then allocated between cash bonus and equity-based compensation.
+There is no minimum or guaranteed amount of annual incentive compensation payable to the named executive officers, meaning that the named executive officers may be paid no incentive compensation with respect to any fiscal year.
+If the Compensation Committee, subject to compliance with Section 162(m), makes a decision to pay incentive compensation, it determines the total amount of incentive compensation to be paid to each named executive officer and such amount is then allocated between cash bonus and equity-based compensation.